-This is a plain vanilla payment in kind bonds which has the obligation to pay interest in kind – at least a part of it.
-It is a compulsion for the company issuing the bonds.
+This is a plain vanilla payment in kind bond which has an obligation to pay interest in kind – at least a part of it.
+It is a compulsion for the company to issue bonds.

 Holdco PIK bonds

-It is a subordinated type of bonds on which interest can be paid in cash if there is a residual cash stream available.
+It is a subordinated type of bond on which interest can be paid in cash if a residual cash stream is available.